 How does Asmr make you feel?

-The tingling sensation that can be felt at various locations in the human body while experiencing ASMR, is often compared similarly to what you may feel while experiencing shivers or goosebumps – only much more pleasant.
+The tingling and calming sensation that can be felt while experiencing ASMR, is often compared similarly to what you may feel while experiencing shivers or goosebumps – only much more pleasant.
 Some people also describe the feeling of ASMR as if their brain was melting and/or were having an orgasm in a very relaxed manner – making it easier to fall asleep.

 Can everyone experience ASMR?

 No, sadly ASMR is not something that all humans can experience.
 It’s currently unknown why some people are immune to ASMR, but in due time it’s likely that scientists will be able to figure out the answer to this enticing question.
 If you’re curious if you’re one amongst those who can experience ASMR for yourself, we recommend that you expose yourself to a broad selection of different kinds of ASMR stimuli.

 ASMR is triggered by certain types of sounds, visuals and/or tactile stimuli – so-called “ASMR triggers”.

 Below you’ll find a list with some of the most popular ASMR triggers, involving both sounds and visuals.